14-Day Food Itinerary for New Zealand

 Welcome to New Zealand and the beginning of your two-week foodie road trip!
 Your first stay will be in Auckland, which you can get to after picking up your rental car or by taking one of the other airport transfer options.
 The latter may help you save money on your car rental daily rate if you wait to pick up your vehicle on Day 3.

 You have plenty of time to explore Auckland tomorrow.
-For now, check out Auckland’s dining scene such as the native cuisine of The Maori Kitchen or the fine seafood dining of Harbourside.
-See more recommendations in The Foodie Guide to Auckland.
+For now, try the fantastic coffee scene of the CBD (we recommend The Shelf on High Street) or the fine seafood dining of Harbourside.
+See more recommendations in The Food Guide to Auckland.
 Below, check out the hotels with the best restaurants for foodie-appropriate places to stay.

 - Grand Millennium Auckland